MeganTran6023/VanDerVaartLab.MT/README.md

 ![image](https://github.com/Sonicdaheghod/VanDerVaartLab.MT/assets/68253811/4e334ac5-5ece-4aa2-8731-9268edfbcbef)

 Image: If RMSD is shooting up before reaching equilibrium, we delete that time since that time period is not when RDNA is in production.

+* Need to update RMSD values for TTTT and TTTG tomorrow.
+Editied RMSD_avg_looper_calculation_block1.sh and RMSD_avg_looper_calculation_block2.sh to take in new RMSD values after acounting for relaxation time.